Force over Distance: Chapter 41

 //Now, you do your best,// Riley said. //Whatever that looks like to you.//

-//Meaning,// Young said shortly, //that you have some kind of noninterference policy that prevents you from helping me?
-Though I noticed you sure as hell gave the Nakai a hand.//
+//Meaning,// Young said shortly, //you have some kind of noninterference policy that prevents you from helping me?
+I noticed you sure as hell gave the Nakai a hand.//

-//Not to their benefit,// Riley said. //There’s no question about what their fate will be.//
+//Not to their benefit, I assure you,// Riley said. //There’s no question as to what their fate will be.//

 Young shivered at the thing’s callous disregard for the Nakai. //You’re pretty damn decisive for an Ancient.//

-Riley looked amused. //I’m something more than Ancient.
-I guard the integrity of the multiverse.//
+Riley looked amused. //I’m something more and less than ‘Ancient.’
+I guard the threshold of the living multiverse.//

 //Sounds like a great justification for doing whatever the hell you want.//